Diocese of Edinburgh

 The Diocese of Edinburgh is one of the seven dioceses of the Scottish Episcopal Church.
 It covers the City of Edinburgh, the Lothians, the Borders and Falkirk.
 The diocesan centre is St Mary's Cathedral, Edinburgh.
-The most recent Bishop of Edinburgh was the Right Revd Dr John Armes, who retired on 31 August 2025.

-The Diocese of Edinburgh is currently in an Episcopal Vacancy.
-During this time, the Most Revd Mark Strange, Bishop of Moray, Ross & Caithness, the Primus of the Scottish Episcopal Church, is Acting Bishop of Edinburgh.
+The current Bishop of Edinburgh is Dagmar Winter.

 History

 A number of important events took place in the city which put the Edinburgh diocese at the centre of the formation of the Scottish Episcopal Church.
 Unlike the other dioceses of the Episcopal Church which were inherited from the organisation of the Catholic Church, the Diocese of Edinburgh is a relatively recent creation, having been founded in 1633 by King Charles I, the year of his Scottish coronation.
 William Forbes was consecrated on 23 January 1634 in St. Giles' Cathedral as the first bishop of Edinburgh.

 Forbes died only three months after his consecration and David Lindsay succeeded him as bishop of the nascent episcopal see.
 At this time, the effects of the Scottish Reformation were taking a new turn and Lindsay, along with all other bishops in Scotland, was deposed in 1638 and the heritage and jurisdiction of the church passed into the hands of the Presbyterian Church of Scotland.
 A period of great political and ecclesiastical turmoil ensued with the Bishops' Wars and the Wars of the Three Kingdoms engulfing Scotland and England.
 It was not until the Restoration of the monarchy that the Episcopacy was restored to the Scottish Church and George Wishart was consecrated as the new Bishop of Edinburgh in 1662.